The object of Powerball is to choose a total of six (6) numbers and hope that the numbers drawn match the ones you

 To find the nearest official lottery retailer, try the free Lottery Places app, which can find official lottery retailers in any state.

-In most jurisdictions that sell Powerball tickets you can choose to add the Power Play feature for an extra $1.00 per play.
-(The Power Play is not available in California.)
-The Power Play increases your non-jackpot prize winnings by 2, 3, 4, 5, or 10 times, depending on the Power Play number drawn that evening.
+Power Play: In most jurisdictions that sell Powerball tickets you can choose to add the Power Play feature for an extra $1.00 per play.
+(Power Play is not available in California.)
+Power Play increases your non-jackpot prize winnings by 2, 3, 4, 5, or 10 times, depending on the Power Play number drawn that evening.
 (The 10 times Power Play is only available when the jackpot is $150 million or less.)
 The only exception is second prize, which is always multiplied 2X rather than the Power Play number drawn.
-(Mega Millions does not share this restriction for second prize.)
 The Power Play number is randomly drawn from a pool of multipliers that includes two 5X, three 4X, 13 3X, and 24 2X, plus one 10X when the jackpot is $150 million or less.
 Mark the "YES" box under "Power Play" to select this feature for all playboards on the playslip.

 Drawings are held at 10:59 pm Eastern Time on Monday, Wednesday, and Saturday.
 (9:59 pm Central; 8:59 pm Mountain; 7:59 pm Pacific)